disarm-platform/disarm-app/src/help_articles/help.md

 ### My application has stopped working.
 What should I do?

 - Reloading the page often helps.

-Reloading the page is done by dragging from the top  of the screen to the bottom with your finger.
+Reloading the page is done by dragging from the top  of the screen to the bottom with your finger on your mobile phone.

 - Exiting the browser and opening it again also helps.
 For more information check the “reset offline” section of this document.